aradhana225746-a11y/mufifa-2026/profile/aradhanarose@mulearn.md

 # Aradhana Rose (Computer Science Student | Creative Developer | AI & Design Enthusiast)

-**Squad Domain:** Creative | FIFA Nation: Argentina
+**Squad Domain:** Design | FIFA Nation: Argentina

 ## About Me

 Hi!
-I'm Aradhana Rose, a second-year Computer Science Engineering student at Amal Jyothi College of Engineering.
+I'm Aradhana Rose, a second-year Computer Science Engineering student at Sahrdaya College of Engineering and Technology, Thrissur.
 I'm passionate about blending creativity with technology through software development, Artificial Intelligence and 3D art using Blender.

 I enjoy learning by building projects, solving coding challenges, exploring AI tools, and collaborating with communities that encourage innovation.
 Through μLearn and μFIFA, I hope to strengthen my technical skills, contribute to open-source projects, connect with inspiring people, and grow as both a developer and a creative thinker.